RooWiki/RooWiki.github.io/README.md

 - 3D product showcases and visual storytelling
 - Shader-driven visuals and custom materials
 - Performance optimization for real-time content
-- Technical art support for creative teams
+- Technical art support for creative and development teams
 - Integration of 3D content into modern web workflows

 My focus is always on creating experiences that are **engaging, performant, and maintainable**.